Ordergroove Ordergroove Product Updates logo

 (Early Access) Your team, multiplied: Introducing Ordergroove Agents

 The brands winning in subscriptions aren't the ones with the biggest teams.
 They're the ones moving fastest: running more tests, catching more churn signals, and acting on data before the moment passes.
 Ordergroove Agents (in Early Access) are purpose-built AI specialists that give your team that velocity: running continuously alongside you, experimenting autonomously, and getting smarter with every outcome.
-The first three are in Early Access today.
+The first three are in Early Access today as part of our Summer Groove Launch.

 Here's what's new: